dblspk/web-app/README.md

 To suggest a feature, please [create an issue](https://github.com/joshuaptfan/doublespeak/issues).

-## Caveats
+## Comparison to other steganography techniques

+### Pros

+* Produces no visible alteration in the text.
+* Can store a near-unlimited amount of data regardless of length of the cover text.
+* Can be used with software that does not support file transfer.
+* Reduces suspicion by not requiring the frequent transfer of large files during communication.

+### Cons

-Messages can be filtered out or corrupted by communication platforms that do not support Unicode, or exclude any of the encoding characters or consecutive chains of them.
-These characters were chosen because they are part of official character sets for some languages, making them less likely to be filtered.
+* Can be filtered or corrupted by software that does not support Unicode, or that attempts to format user input.

-It is extremely easy to detect.
+* Extremely easy to detect.
 Any digital text can be checked for the possible presence of a message by pasting it into the decoder, or a text editor that displays non-printing characters.
+Large messages may create line breaks in some text fields.

+If you are serious about concealing your payload, you should use another form of steganography.

 As with any method of communication, security is only as good as the encryption applied.
-Doublespeak itself only provides a casual level of security through obscurity.
+This only provides a casual level of security through obscurity.

 ## Credits